How to Become a Sports Broadcaster

 Not all broadcasting apprenticeship programs are equal, however.
 Like traditional broadcasting schools, many will offer a general curriculum that's not sports-centric.
 Some even offer portions of their training online, cutting down on your networking possibilities.

-You'll want to find a sports broadcasting school that utilizes a apprentice/mentor model which specializes in just sports broadcasting in order to have a well-rounded training experience.
+You'll want to find a sports broadcasting school that utilizes an apprentice/mentor model that specializes in just sports broadcasting in order to have a well-rounded training experience.

 You'll also want to closely scrutinize each company's tangible job placement services.
 Although sports broadcasting apprenticeships naturally place you in a position for consideration when jobs become available, you can never predict when these openings will occur.

 In the event a job opening doesn't become available during your apprenticeship, look to see what each company offers in terms of tangible job placement assistance.
 Questions to ask would be: